JINHXu/WordNet/README.md

 is the level in the bfs traversal on which that particular hypernym was discovered.

 ## 2. Paths to root
-Implement a function to print all the different paths from a particular synset to the root node.
+A function to print all the different paths from a particular synset to the root node.

 - `def paths_to_root(self, synset)`